-Built as part of the Hudson Yards redevelopment project, a new upscale residential neighborhood in Midtown Manhattan, The Vessel is a futuristic structure somewhere between a work of art and a tourist attraction that has become the emblem of this trendy district.
+Built as part of the redevelopment project of Hudson Yards, a new luxury residential neighborhood in Midtown Manhattan, The Vessel is a futuristic structure halfway between a work of art and a tourist attraction that has become the emblem of this modern district.

 How to buy tickets for The Vessel

 On the ground floor there are four paths that extend to the heights through a total of 2,500 steps.
-Although it may seem barbaric, if after choosing your path you ascend without wandering through this labyrinth (which is difficult because you will want to take a good turn), you won't actually have to climb so many steps and the climb will be well worth it.
+Although it may seem a bit daunting, if you choose your way up without wandering through this labyrinth (which is difficult because you'll want to take a good walk), you won't actually have to climb so many steps and the climb will be well worth it.

 What the exterior of the structure looks like

 For starters, you should know that from the moment it opened in spring 2019, The Vessel has been an instant hit.
-Located in Hudson Yards, a new residential neighborhood on the west side of the island along the Hudson River, it rises imposingly among grand skyscrapers and beautiful gardens.
-With advance admission to The Vessel you can enter, get lost and contemplate its nooks and crannies.
+Located in Hudson Yards, a new residential neighborhood on the west side of the island next to the Hudson River, it rises imposingly among large skyscrapers and beautiful gardens.

 What the views are like from the top